 The gossip about this rejection had spread like wildfire around Konoha and Sakura disappeared in shame.
 Awhile later she reappeared with choppy locks and an apprenticeship under Tsunade-Hime.
 Her growth as a shinobi had not since stalled once.
 Even when Sasuke was named heir over Itachi and married off, she never broke stride.
 It was now rumoured that her goal in life had become to prove the worthlessness of clan politics and the value of individual shinobi.

 Itachi could see some points in her position.
-He also empathised with how hard it must have been for her to find out that Naruto, a previous shining exam in her argument, was in fact the product of two very respected lineages, including a jinchuuriki and Hokage.
+He also empathised with how hard it must have been for her to find out that Naruto, a previous shining exam in her argument, was in fact the product of two very respected lineages, including an Uzumaki jinchuuriki and Hokage.
 The former Number One Nobody was currently leading and winning the war in Amegakure.

 "Three hour shifts sound good to you?" she asked, expecting his nod as she hopped to her feet to dispose of their camp.
 She checked the perimeter again and then told him he could keep watch first.
 It was a small gesture, again, of support.
 This way he would be the better rested of the two when they set out again.